i-pi/i-pi/docs/src/faq.rst

 .. code-block:: bash

-   $ pip install -U i-PI
+   $ pip install -U ipi

-And to test it with pytest
+And to test it (assuming all required packages are also installed)

 .. code-block:: bash

-   $ pip install pytest
-   $ pytest --pyargs ipi.tests
+   $ i-pi-tests

 How to run i-PI with the client code \<name\>?